ECCC-ASTD-MRD/MIDAS-src/README.md

 ```

 Also, to run the system tests for versions that include the latest
-update to `rpn/utils`, you mush update your login profile to
+update to `rpn/utils`, you must update your login profile to
 version `1.28.0` or later.

 # MIDAS Fortran coding standards: